spring city, pa 19475

 Pastor Tim, a 2008 MDIV graduate of Eastern Mennonite Seminary, received his license to minister in 2008 and was ordained into the ministry November 2010.
 He and his wife, Sharon, have been serving Vincent Mennonite Church since 2008.
 Sharon is a gifted pianist; accompanying worship service on Sunday mornings and for special programs.

 "As pastor at Vincent, I feel truly blessed to have found a place where God's call on my heart can be expressed within a rich community of believers.
 I especially like to walk beside people as they develop a deeper relationship with God, and as I preach, I enjoy seeing new faces in the sanctuary.
-It is my pleasure to greet each of my congregation, and especially visitors, personally after Sunday morning services." - Pastor Tim Moyer
+It is my pleasure to personally greet each person of the congregation, and especially visitors, after Sunday morning services." - Pastor Tim Moyer

 The original church building of Vincent Mennonite was located near Spring City, Chester County, in East Vincent Township on what is now known as Rout 724 and Mennonite Church Road.
 It was probably erected before the first deed was issued in 1798, as Frederick Sheeder, in his History of Vincent Township, written in 1845, mentioned a "meeting house" by the name of "Rhoad's" built in 1750 by the old Germans.